-Stephen Phillips, chief happiness officer at market research agency Spring Research, reveals how you can test your products thoroughly without spending a fortune
+Stephen Phillips of Tonic, reveals how you can test your products thoroughly without spending a fortune

 But not your friends and family - get a friend to ask their friends and family for feedback.
 Don't ask the questions yourself.
 While it may seem easy to ask your own friends and family, it is not advisable.
 They will see the passion in your eyes and the danger is that they will be over-enthusiastic.
+They may also want to avoid hurting your feelings and feel reluctant to tell you the truth if they don't like your products.
 As a result, you'll get a heightened belief in your product and that could send you on the wrong track.

 Qualitative research such as focus groups is not always about finding common ground.
 If four people love your product and two hate it, that's much better than six people who like it a bit.
 Those four are much more likely to buy it.
 Listen to those that love the product and ask them why - you can use what they love to focus on in your promotion.
+Equally, honest feedback from people who don't like your product can help you refine and improve your offer.
 You need to listen to the disparate views and find out what's motivating them.

-If your product or service can be summed up in a sentence then you can get cheap research if you buy a question in an omnibus survey by the likes of TNS or Ipsos Mori.
-These surveys typically ask 1,000 people that are a representative sample of UK consumers as a whole.
+If your product or service can be summed up in a sentence, you can get cheap research by buying a question in an omnibus survey by the likes of TNS or Ipsos Mori.
+These surveys typically ask 1,000 people who form a representative sample of UK consumers as a whole.
 This approach makes sense if you have a product that's aimed at a mass market.
 You can describe your product and ask how likely it is that the respondents would buy it on a scale of one to ten.
-One question like this will cost you about £300-350.
+One question like this will cost you about £300-£350.
 It's important to think long and hard about your question.
-If you get it wrong you will have wasted time and money.
+If you get it wrong, you will have wasted time and money.

 Build ongoing relationships